HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 All steps and config parameters will be documented in a log file, that is saved in the directory where the pipeline is executed from.
 The logging file will have the format: ```log_genomic_region_generator_{year}-{month}-{day}-{hour}-{minute}.txt```.

-For a detailed description of the pipeline and Python API usage, please visit our [documentation](https://oligo-designer-toolsuite.readthedocs.io/en/latest/_pipelines/genomic_region_generator.html).
+For a detailed description of the pipeline, please visit our [documentation](https://oligo-designer-toolsuite.readthedocs.io/en/latest/_pipelines/genomic_region_generator.html).

 ### Scrinshot Probe Design

 A padlock probe contains a constant backbone sequence of 53 nucleotides (nt) and the 5’- and 3’- arms, which are complementary to the corresponding mRNA sequence.
 The gene-specific arms of padlock probes are around 20nt long each, thus the total length of the gene-specific sequence of each padlock is around 40nt.

-#### Usage

-*Command-Line Call:*

-To create scrinshot probes you can run the pipeline with
+To create scrinshot probes you can run the pipeline via the command-line with

 ```
 scrinshot_probe_designer -c data/configs/scrinshot_probe_designer.yaml